jfedor2/hid-remapper/README.md

 It can do things like reassign buttons, change keyboard layouts, map mouse buttons to keyboard inputs, map keystrokes to mouse inputs, change mouse sensitivity (permanently or when a button is held), rotate mouse axes by arbitrary (non-90 degree) angles, drag-lock for mouse buttons, scroll by moving the mouse, and much more.

 It is configurable [through a web browser](https://www.jfedor.org/hid-remapper-config/) using WebHID (Chrome or Chrome-based browser required).

-Currently it only supports a single input device, but that device can be a keyboard/mouse combo or a wireless receiver with a mouse and a keyboard connected.
+Wireless receivers are supported and multiple devices can be connected at the same time using a USB hub.

 In addition to the remapping functionality, it can do polling rate overclocking up to 1000 Hz.